Enjoy a rejuvenating walk surrounded by nature

 - For a good view: bring a pair of binoculars, they will help you make the most of your visit!

 - At the end of your visit: when you reach the end of the Walking trail, the old-fashioned tram will take you back to the village.
+You can also get back to the village on foot by taking the historic footpath that climbs the Boine hill : 30 min., only for keen hikers.
 On your way back, drop by the Han 1900 museum (free visit with your Park or PassHan ticket).